-How Do I Prevent Keloid Scars_ Quick Tips for Scar-Free Skin
+How Do I Prevent Keloid Scars: Quick Tips for Scar Free Skin

 Keloids are raised, and scar tissue growth develops due to exaggerated skin healing after trauma.
 These unsightly scars cross the boundaries of the original injury and often grow progressively more prominent over time.
 Patients with dark skin tones and family history seem predisposed to developing keloids, especially in highly mobile areas prone to tension like the chest or shoulders.